RobPanneton/flighthub-project/README.md

 ### Future Improvements

 - Typeahead: Add typeahead functionality to improve user experience during search.
-- Search and Replace: Implement search and replace functionality for writing out city names.
 - Error State for Inputs: Enhance error handling for user inputs to provide better feedback and prevent invalid data submission.
 - Unit Tests: Increase the coverage of unit tests to ensure the reliability of individual components.
 - Integration Tests: Add integration tests to verify the interactions between different components and the overall system behavior.